OWASP/owasp-mastg/Document/0x04i-Testing-User-Privacy-Protection.md

 Most parts of the processes derived from the protection goals are traditionally being covered in a privacy policy.
 However, this approach is not always optimal:

 - developers are not legal experts but still need to be compliant.
-- users would be require to read usually long and wordly policies.
+- users would be required to read usually long and wordy policies.

 ### The New Approach (Google's and Apple's take on this)